Kelsy Karter: Early life

 Kelsy Karter moved to Australia when she was young, and grew up between the Gold Coast and Los Angeles.
-She was "born into a family of jazz musicians" and began songwriting at age 16.
-In 2012, she moved to Los Angeles to pursue a singing, dancing and acting career.
-She now lives with her dog Lennon, named after John Lennon.
+She was born into a family of jazz musicians and began songwriting at age 16.
+She now lives between London and Los Angeles with her dog Lennon, named after John Lennon.
 In her downtime, she enjoys playing poker and cooking.

 Karter's background is in musical theatre, Motown and jazz; however, her genre is rock and roll and punk.
 Her musical inspirations include David Bowie, Amy Winehouse, James Brown, Sam Cooke, Mick Jagger and Freddie Mercury.

 Career

-Karter's debut single "Children Of My Hometown" was released in 2015.
-Her cover of the song "Don't You (Forget About Me)" by Simple Minds was featured in the 12 Monkeys fourth season episode "Demons".
-After her infamous fake tattoo, she rose to international fame with her single, "Harry".
-In 2019, her song "Blast Off" was featured on season 4, episode 11 of the comedy drama television series The Bold Type.
+Karter rose to international fame in 2019, when she successfully pulled off a publicity stunt tied to the release of her single “Harry,” in which she appeared to have a large portrait tattoo of English singer Harry Styles on her face.
+The image went viral on social media and was widely covered by international news outlets, though Karter later acknowledged the tattoo was temporary and part of the promotional strategy for the song.
+Time likened the stunt to theatrical rock-and-roll showmanship reminiscent of artists such as Ozzy Osbourne, while some commentators called it controversial, Karter has stated she's "always been cheeky like that".
+She has had her music in several TV and films including - "Blast Off" featured on season 4, episode 11 of the comedy drama television series The Bold Type.
+Karter contributed as a singer, songwriter, and composer across four seasons of Syfy’s television series 12 Monkeys, a collaboration that began after her song “Children of My Hometown” was featured on the show.

+In 2020, Karter signed a global recording agreement with BMG.
 On 2 October 2020, her debut album Missing Person was released.
 Produced by Zakk Cervini and Chris Greatti, Karter wrote the album after the death of a loved one and a breakup, stating "I was so depressed and broke, and probably at the lowest point in my whole life.
 For a while I sort of lost myself, which is why the album's called Missing Person..."
 Her single "God Knows I've Tried" from the album was featured in Rolling Stone as a 'Song You Need to Know'.
+The Foo Fighters have cited this song as one that inspired their 2021 album Medicine At Midnight.